daveswork/misc-projects/README.md

 ## Python 3.6+

-- aws_inventory takes an AWS username, prompts for credentials and gives a list of accounts, or something like that.
+- aws_inventory.py takes an AWS username, prompts for credentials and gives a list of accounts, or something like that.